Mexican drug cartels recruiting Texas children

 "Of course, once you're hooked up with them, there's consequences."

-McCraw said 25 minors had been arrested in one Texas border county alone in the past year for running drugs, acting as lookouts, or doing other work for Mexican drug gangs.
+McCraw said 25 minors have been arrested in one Texas border county alone in the past year for running drugs, acting as lookouts, or doing other work for organized Mexican drug gangs.
 The cartels are now fanning out, he said, and have operations in all major Texas cities.

-This month, "we made an arrest of a 12-year-old boy who was in a stolen pickup truck with 800 pounds (363 kg) of marijuana," he said.
+This month, "we made an arrest of a 12-year-old boy who was in a stolen pickup truck with 800 pounds of marijuana," he said.
 "So they do recruit our kids."

 Law enforcement officers say children are less likely to be suspects than adults, are easily manipulated by relatively small sums of money, and face less severe penalties than adults if arrested.